nibynic/ember-form-builder/README.md

 Ember Form Builder is an Ember Addon that enables you to assemble forms with labels, validations, hints without repeating yourself.
 It's strongly inspired by a Rails gem [SimpleForm](https://github.com/plataformatec/simple_form).

-* Ember Form Builder 2.X requires Ember 3.16.0+
-* Ember Form Builder 1.X requires Ember 3.4.0+
+* Ember.js v3.16 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above

 ## Installation